Dai (DAI) Hits Market Cap of $5.35 Billion

-Dai (DAI) traded 0% higher against the US dollar during the one day period ending at 18:00 PM E.T. on July 14th.
-One Dai token can now be bought for about $1.00 or 0.00001644 BTC on popular exchanges.
-Dai has a market capitalization of $5.35 billion and approximately $137.91 million worth of Dai was traded on exchanges in the last day.
-Over the last week, Dai has traded up 0% against the US dollar.
+Dai (DAI) traded down 0% against the U.S. dollar during the 1-day period ending at 11:00 AM E.T. on July 17th.
+Dai has a market cap of $5.35 billion and $100.21 million worth of Dai was traded on exchanges in the last day.
+One Dai token can currently be purchased for $1.00 or 0.00001535 BTC on major exchanges.
+In the last week, Dai has traded up 0% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.